-While economies across the globe are slowly limping back from the massive credit crunch, the effects of recession, however, are still haunting some sectors such as trusts and funds.
+While economies across the globe are slowly limping back from the massive credit crunch, the effects of the recession, however, are still haunting some sectors such as trusts and funds.
 A leading recruitment consultancy AP Group has expressed concern over the shortage of experienced administrators in the trust and fund sectors.
 This shortage is a direct result of the recession that hit the global economy in 2008.

 AP Group has years of experience in recruiting professionals in the wealth management and commercial sectors.